Kreni-Promeni: Political leanings

 Manojlović defined KP as pursuing the introduction of reference prices, anti-corruption measures inspired by Laura Kövesi and Verica Barać, and environmental and youth-oriented policies, such as the utilisation of cryptocurrency in government.
 KP has been positioned on the centre-right on the political spectrum.
-It is opposed to the Serbian Progressive Party, arguing that the left-wing and right-wing opposition parties have to unite to defeat the party in elections.
+Manojlović said that KP is opposed to the Serbian Progressive Party, arguing that the left-wing and right-wing opposition parties have to unite to defeat it in elections.
 Following the resignation of Miloš Vučević in January 2025, KP called for the formation of a transitional government that would be composed of experts.
-In July 2025, they presented an anti-corruption programme that would get rid of corruption in the government of Serbia.
+In July 2025, they presented an anti-corruption programme that would eliminate corruption in the government of Serbia.
 Manojlović said that he would like to see Serbia "without corruption, and as an ecological country without Rio Tinto" (bez korupcije, ekološku državu bez Rio Tinta).
-Scholar Jagoda Topalov described KP as one of the movements that have voiced support for equality and social change.
+The scholar Jagoda Topalov described KP as one of the movements that have voiced support for equality and social change.

 Foreign policy

 KP has criticised the European Union over its position on the Rio Tinto project in Loznica.
-Manojlović has said that that European Union's support for the project equals to the "destruction of the rule of law and the creation of a green Europe with Serbia as a black hole" (razaranje vladavine prava i stvaranje zelene Evrope sa Srbijom kao crnom rupom).
+Manojlović has said that that European Union's support for the project amounts to the "destruction of the rule of law and the creation of a green Europe with Serbia as a black hole" (razaranje vladavine prava i stvaranje zelene Evrope sa Srbijom kao crnom rupom).
 In October 2024, they organised a protest against the visit of Ursula von der Leyen.
 Manojlović has also criticised the German Konrad Adenauer Foundation.
 Amidst the Banjska attack in North Kosovo, KP called for the demilitarisation of the region.
 KP has criticised the SNS position towards Kosovo and has opposed the 2023 Ohrid Agreement.